-Creator Questions: Getting started Top ↑
+Creator Questions: Getting started

 —You are 18 years of age or older.*

-—You are a permanent UK resident either creating a project in your own name or on behalf of a legal entity with a Companies House Number.
+—You are creating a project in your own name, or on behalf of a registered legal entity with which you are affiliated.

 *Parents and teachers can launch projects in collaboration with children under 18 only if the adult registers for the Kickstarter and payments accounts and is in charge of running the project itself.

 Everything on Kickstarter must also be a project.
-A project has a clear goal, like making an album, a book, or a work of art.
+A project has a clear goal, like making an album, a book, a gadget, or a work of art.
 A project will eventually be completed, and something will be produced by it.

-Our staff does a quick review of projects before they launch to ensure they fit this criteria.
+We do a quick review of projects before they launch to ensure they fit this criteria.

 — Make a detailed budget of your costs.
 Use this to set your funding goal.